Asana

 • Real-time collaboration and comments

-Limitations: Not purpose-built for PM — lacks native Gantt charts, resource management, time tracking, and task dependencies.
+Limitations: Lacks native Gantt charts, resource management, time tracking, and task dependencies.
 No CRM, invoicing, or client portal.
+Not built for teams that need rigorous PM workflows.

-Teamwork is built specifically for agencies and client services teams.
-It includes time tracking, client billing, profitability tracking per project, and client user access — operational features that Asana does not offer natively.
+Teamwork is built for agencies and client services teams.
+It includes time tracking, client billing, profitability tracking per project, and client user access, operational features Asana does not offer natively.

-For agencies that bill clients for project work, Teamwork's ability to track time against budgets and generate invoices directly from tracked hours eliminates a common pain point of using Asana alongside separate billing tools.
+For agencies billing clients for project work, Teamwork's ability to track time against budgets and generate invoices from tracked hours eliminates the need for separate billing software alongside a PM tool.

 Key features: